 What Is Phantom Limb Pain?

-Certain medical conditions or unfortunate accidents result in a body limb, such as an arm or leg, having to be amputated.
-Many people who have had an amputation feel pain, or other sensations, in the limb as if it is still attached.
-In cases where they experience pain, it is called phantom limb pain.
-Not everyone who loses a limb will experience phantom limb pain, but for those that do, the pain can range from mild to severe.
+Certain medical conditions or unfortunate accidents may result in the amputation of a body limb, such as an arm or leg.
+Many people who have had an amputation feel pain or other sensations in the amputated limb as if it is still attached.
+If pain is experienced, it is referred to as phantom limb pain.
+Not everyone who loses a limb will experience phantom limb pain, but for those that do, the pain ranges from mild to severe.

 Phantom limb pain differs from stump pain.
-Stump pain exists at the precise site of the amputation; whereas, phantom limb pain exists in the location where the missing limb used to be.
-Although phantom limb pain can be felt in any body part that has been removed, it is most commonly felt in the arms and legs.
+Stump pain is experienced at the precise site of the amputation; whereas, phantom limb pain is experienced in the location where the missing limb used to be.
+It is most commonly felt in the area of an amputated arm or leg.

-Risk factors for developing phantom limb pain include, but are not limited to: pain in the limb before the amputation and/or pain in the remaining part of the limb.
-The brain may retain the memory of pain in a limb before being amputated which may cause the brain to send pain signals to either the stub or other body parts, such as the opposite remaining limb (such as a leg or arm).
-In some circumstances, growth occurs at the amputation site which causes damage to nerve endings resulting in residual limb pain.
+In addition to an amputated limb, risk factors for developing phantom limb pain include, but are not limited to, pain in the limb before amputation or pain in the remaining part of the limb.
+In some circumstances, growth occurs at the amputation site which causes damage to nerve endings, resulting in residual limb pain.